graphdeco-inria/gaussian-splatting/README.md

 ## New features  [Please check regularly!]

 We will be adding several new features soon.
-In the meantime Orange Labs has kindly added [OpenXR support](#openXR-support) for VR viewing.
+In the meantime Orange has kindly added [OpenXR support](#openXR-support) for VR viewing.
 Please come back soon, we will be adding other features, building among others on recent 3DGS followup papers.

 ## Optimizer